Product Roadmap

 If you’re worried that such a long third step may lead to a negative user experience or lower response rates, a lighter option may be to ask the respondent to tell you what drove their score by selecting from a pick list of reasons.

-If your follow-up question to detractors is, “What is the main thing we need to improve?,” you could offer a picklist that includes product, support, training, and value.
+If your follow-up question to detractors is, “What is the main thing we need to improve?” you could offer a picklist that includes product, support, training, and value.

-Not only are you learning what’s driving your score overall, but you’re also generating groups of users to follow up based on their interest.
+Not only are you learning what’s driving your score overall, but you’re also generating groups of users to follow up based on their interests.
 For example, your customer support team can learn more by reaching out to detractors who cite “support” as an issue.

 Example 2-step in-app NPS survey with a pick list